Plan the Best Oregon Coast Road Trip: 6 Great Ideas

 An upscale dinner at The Waterfront Depot Restaurant in Florence tops off a great day in the sand dunes, and the nearby Ocean Breeze Motel provides a comfortable place to stay.

 South of Reedsport on Highway 101, Umpqua Lighthouse State Park draws visitors with a 65-foot beaming attraction.
-Farther south, the largest area to operate OHVs on the dunes is between the Spinreel Campground and Horsfall Lake.
-The adjacent cities of Coos Bay and North Bend provide several excellent places to spend the night or catch a bite to eat.
+Further south, the largest area to operate OHVs is between the Spinreel Campground and Horsfall Lake.
+And the adjacent cities of Coos Bay and North Bend provide several excellent places to spend the night or catch a bite to eat.

 For the best seafood experience, Captain's Choice Fish House in North Bend offers fresh-caught entrees and appetizers.
 The Best Western Holiday Hotel provides free breakfast and a dependable place to stay in Coos Bay.